 All of the blood bag kits I’ve seen on Amazon include printed blood bag stickers.
 Some have the blood type already printed on them but the kit I purchased came with blood type sheets which two of each blood type which I thought was more fun.
 The one I chose also had a section to add a name so you can keep track of your own blood bag.

-Blood Bag Tip: Add your labels before filling your blood bags.
+Blood Bag Drink Tip: Add your labels before filling your blood bags with this Halloween drink.

-To display my blood bags, I added ice to my blood splattered clear caddy and propped them up.
-You could also add in filled syringes for other drink alternatives like my healthy blood shot drink for kids.
+To display my Halloween blood bags, I added ice to my blood splattered clear caddy and propped them up.
+You could also add in filled syringes for other drink alternatives like my healthy blood shot drink for kids or blood jello shots for adults.
 (I also use fake syringes for this green punch which would be cool for Halloween.)
+The syringes could also be used in other ways, such as oozing blood slime.

-Blood Bag Tip: Your blood bags would look awesome hanging up on a hook like a real I.V. bag as an alternative the the clear caddy.
+Blood Bag Tip: Your blood bags drinks would look awesome hanging up on a hook like a real I.V. bag as an alternative to the clear caddy.

 - 5 cups cranberry juice cocktail